Josh Taylor's 17 professional fights from Archie Weah to a shot at becoming Britain’s first four-belt world champion

 1. Made in Lochend

 Josh Taylor pictured in the Lochend gym during his amateur days in 2011.
-It was here his talent was forged by Terry McCormack who has been in his corner ever since and will in Las Vegas on Saturday night for the world title unification fight with Jose Ramirez.
+It was here his talent was forged by Terry McCormack who has been in his corner ever since and will be in Las Vegas for the world title unification fight with Jose Ramirez.
 Taylor took up boxing late - he was 15 - but former world champion Alex Arthur was astonished by his natural ability.
-"It was amazing what he could do for someone who had never boxed before," Arthur told Scotland on Sunday.
-Picture: Greg Macvean
+“It was amazing what he could do for someone who had never boxed before,” Arthur told Scotland on Sunday.

 Photo: Greg Macvean

-After boxing at the 2012 Olympics in London, Josh Taylor struck gold at the 2014 Commonwealth Games on home turf, defeating Junias Jonas of Namibia in the light welterweight division in Glasgow.
+After winning silver at the 2010 Commonwealth Games in Delhi and boxing at the 2012 Olympics in London, Josh Taylor struck gold at the 2014 Commonwealth Games on home turf, defeating Junias Jonas of Namibia in the light welterweight division in Glasgow.
 He is pictured with Scotland team-mate Charlie Flynn who won gold at lightweight.

 Photo: Jeff Holmes/PA